RohitAwate/rohitawate.github.io/_posts/2022-03-17-linear-regression-intuition.md

 This is obviously naive and oversimplified, since the price of a house is not just dependent on its area but also on other factors such as its locality, the number of rooms, number of bathrooms, condition of the house, its age and dozens more.
 These are what we call **features** in machine learning.
 Features influence the _trend_.

 For the sake of brevity, we are going to work with just one feature in this example i.e. the area in square feet.
-If we were to plot a graph with the area on the X-axis and the price on the Y-axis, we would see a graph that looked something like this:
+If we were to plot a graph of price vs. area, it would look something like this:

 <center>
 <img src="/assets/images/posts/2022-03-17-linear-regression/Page2.png" style="width: 700px">
 </center>

 Just by eyeballing this, we can clearly see the trend here: _The price increases as the area does._ It's a linear relationship.
 But that's not why we call this linear regression if you're curious.
 We'll worry about terminology later.
-The point I am trying to make here is that the trend of the data would be a line like this:
+All we care about is that the trend of the data would be a line like this:

 <center>
 <img src="/assets/images/posts/2022-03-17-linear-regression/Page3.png" style="width: 700px">